 There’s something truly unsettling, but also intriguing, about abandoned places.
-Derelict buildings, forgotten hospitals, ghost towns; these places that are left behind and buried in the past all attract curious explorers from all walks of life.
+Derelict buildings, forgotten hospitals, and ghost towns; these places that are left behind and buried in the past attract curious explorers from all walks of life.

 With each passing day, these deserted locations continue their descent into abandonment.
 Several of these locations can be found all throughout the state of Washington.
-But in this article, I’m going to focus specifically on abandoned places in Spokane, WA, and its surroundings.
+But in this article, I’m going to focus specifically on abandoned places in Spokane, WA, and their surroundings.

 The remains of these hauntingly beautiful locations, though abandoned, tell stories of the life and memories that once existed inside the now empty walls.
 If you’re urban exploring in Washington, these are a few locations you might want to add to your map.

 1. Elberton Ghost Town

 Located in Southeastern Washington, not too far from the city of Spokane, the Elberton Ghost Town has been sitting abandoned for nearly six decades.
 The small town was built in 1886 by Sylvester Wait who named the town after his recently deceased son.

 Elbert.
 Soon after being constructed, the town of Elberton was quickly flourishing and residents built several buildings.
 Including a flour mill, post office, general store, homes, warehouses, and a church where locals could go and worship.
 By the early 1900s, Elberton had a population of 500 residents, and life in the town was quiet and peaceful.

 Things would take a dramatic turn in 1908 when an out-of-control fire would ravish some of the town’s major buildings.
 Due to economic issues, townsfolks were not able to rebuild the destroyed structures and several residents instead began to pack up their belongings and leave for neighboring cities.